bossm747/agentboyong/replit.md

 ## Overview

-This is a comprehensive AI Runtime Sandbox that functions both as a web application and a Model Context Protocol (MCP) server.
-It provides AI agents with a powerful, isolated execution environment for code development, file management, and system operations.
-The system features a mobile-first responsive web interface and standardized MCP tools for seamless AI integration.
+This is a comprehensive AI Runtime Sandbox that now hosts Agent Zero as the primary AGI interface.
+The system provides a secure, isolated execution environment where Agent Zero runs with full capabilities as a true super agent.
+Agent Zero has complete freedom within the runtime sandbox while maintaining host system security.
+The architecture combines our runtime sandbox infrastructure with Agent Zero's powerful AGI capabilities, creating an unlimited potential AI assistant.

 ## System Architecture